 Diamonds are the best choice due to their hardness and scratch-resistant properties.
 Sapphires and rubies, though not quite as durable as diamonds, still work very well and look amazing.

 Ethics Of The Gold In Your Wedding Ring

-I think you’ll agree with me when I say that you don’t want to wear a wedding ring, which symbolizes love made with gold that has destroyed communities and ecosystems.
+I think you’ll agree with me when I say that you don’t want to wear a wedding ring—which symbolizes your love—made with gold that has destroyed communities and ecosystems.

-Yet, for the vast majority of people, that is the norm.
+Yet, for the vast majority of people, this is the norm.
 They simply aren’t aware there is an alternative.

 These days, jewelers market recycled gold wedding rings as the alternative “eco-friendly” choice, but to make a claim that using recycled metal makes a reduces the impact of mining to the environment is simply not true.

 Without question, the most ethical gold is Fairtrade Gold.
 But if you want a detailed comparison as to why, review our article here.